fstorme/rag40k/README.md

 ## Download the models

-1. Download an embedding model like allMiniLM-L6-v2 from huggingface
+1. Download an embedding model like [allMiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) from huggingface
-2. Donwload a llm model supported by llamaCPP (I used zephyr-7b-beta.Q3_K_S)
+2. Donwload a llm model supported by llamaCPP (I used [zephyr-7b-beta.Q3_K_S](https://huggingface.co/TheBloke/zephyr-7B-alpha-GGUF))
-3. Indicate the locations of the moddel in the `streamlit_app.py` script:
+3. Indicate the locations of the models in the `streamlit_app.py` script:

     ````
    EMBED_MODEL = <PATH TO YOUR EMBEDING MODEL